Whitwell railway station: The station

 The station is located on the edge of the village, beside the quarry.
-It consists of two platforms, with the Nottingham bound one having to be reached via a foot-bridge.
+It consists of two platforms, with the Nottingham-bound one having to be reached via a footbridge.

 Services

 All services at Whitwell are operated by East Midlands Railway.

 On weekdays and Saturdays, the station is generally served by a train every two hours northbound to Worksop and southbound to Nottingham via Mansfield Woodhouse.

 There is currently no Sunday service at the station since the previous service of four trains per day was withdrawn in 2011.
 Sunday services at the station are due to recommence at the station during the life of the East Midlands franchise.